ManaKashuk/Rice-RBLgpt/README.md

 - 🧠 Preloaded Q&A data from sample SOPs
 - 📄 Upload support for PDF, DOCX, XLSX, and CSV (placeholder functionality)
 - 🎛️ Category-based dropdown to filter questions
-- 📎 Fake file upload UI for realism
+- 📎 File upload UI for realism
 - 💬 Streamlit Chat-style interaction
+-